 Both food and water ratios have a 5-year shelf life, eliminating fear of spoilage for years to come.
 One of our favorite additions is food making equipment for burning random marshmallows or wild meat, including a portable stove, two fire starter kits, and a ferrocerium rod.
 Two bowls and utensils are also included.
 Bonus points for its water filtration system with a 16 oz capacity, good with purifying natural water in rivers and streams.

 Lighting is a strong suit, with three different lighting options including snap lights, a flashlight, an LED lantern, and a Ferrocerium rod.
 This first aid kit has fewer accessories than our #1 pick.
-It meets the basics with ointment, bandages, pain relievers, and bath wipes to keep you fresh and clean.
+It meets the basics with ointment, bandages, pain relievers, and bath wipes to keep you fresh and clean and maintain personal hygiene.
 Make sure that you also have the best sleeping bag.

 #4 Emergency Zone Urban Survival 72-Hour Bug Out/Go Bag Survival Kit – Best for EvacueesWHY WE LIKE IT: This survival kit includes a simple black backpack, 5-year shelf life food and water, water purification, first aid reference guide, and basic hygiene items.
 Its nondescript appearance and resource guide is best equipped for non-natural disaster related evacuees with no wilderness training.